Skip To Content Call Now - No Win, No Fee 970.221.2800

 • Statutory Rape – occurs when an adult is engaging in sexual activities with a minor- regardless of the minor’s perceived consent.

-• Position of Trust – a person in a position of trust (teachers, therapists, authority figures) cannot legally engage in lawful sexual contact with minors
+• Position of Trust – a person in a position of trust (teachers, therapists, authority figures) cannot legally engage in lawful sexual contact with minors.

 • Sexual Assault (Rape): Sexual penetration achieved through force, intimidation or when the victim cannot consent due to incapacity, intoxication or they are unconscious